dalihub/dali-scene-launcher/tools/README.md

  * Both platforms: install the' C++ Development Tools' for Eclipse. ('Help' -> 'Install New Software...')

+ * modelConverter offers a few tools that facilitate the use of the Smart Development Bridge that comes with [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download).
+To be able to use these, make sure that SDB is in your PATH.

 ## 2. Building with Eclipse

 This folder may be used as an Eclipse workspace from which the projects can be imported as "Existing Projects (into Workspace)".